 African Safari Day 9 … Lions, Lodges and Cocktails … Oh My!

 After spending an animal filled day at Sabi Sand, our group moved to Kapama Private Game Reserve.
 It’s about a three hour drive from Lion Sands and 20 minutes from the Hoedspruit Airport, which is a convenient location to reach after taking a direct flight from either Jo-Berg or Cape Town.
+The lodging was absolutely beautiful.

 This reserve has more than 32,000 acres of wilderness, is home to the big five and offers four sophisticated bush camps and lodges.
 So what’s the difference between Kapama and Sabi Sand?
 Kapama is fenced, which increases the odds of seeing an animal on your safari.